 Read on to find out about your options.

-Here are some of the main points regarding Erasmus+.
+Here are some of the main points regarding the new scheme for HE students.

 You don't need to go through an official exchange programme if you want to study abroad.
 For example, you might like the idea of a longer stay, and studying the whole degree abroad.
 This has its advantage in that you have more control over choosing the place you study at, course content and your length of stay.